prabhuchira/jntuh_privacy_policy/privacy_policy.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at prabhuchira@gmail.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at prabhuchira@gmail.com or darkeverest.dev@gmail.com.